MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Introduction

 \section{Introduction}

 Information retrieval is crucial for a variety of downstream tasks, such as question answering~\citep{nq}, fact-checking~\citep{fever}, and retrieval-augmented generation~\citep{rag}.
-Existing state-of-the-art retrievers often focus on narrow scenarios.
-For example, LLM-based retrievers~\citep{mistrale5, nvemb, SFR-embedding-2, moreira2024nv} are limited to text-to-text retrieval tasks, where both the query and the retrieved results are text-only.
+State-of-the-art retrievers often focus on narrow scenarios.
+For example, LLM-based retrievers~\citep{wang2023improving, nvemb, SFR-embedding-2} are limited to text-to-text retrieval tasks, in which both the query and the retrieved results are text-only.
 Recent work on multimodal retrieval~\citep{magiclens, e5v} focuses on specific tasks and assumes a homogeneous document format.
-However, in real-world applications, documents and queries often consist of diverse formats or modalities, such as text, images, and interleaved text and images.
-To advance information retrieval and support broader search scenarios, this work explores the use of multimodal LLMs~\citep[MLLMs;][]{NVLM, llava, llavanext} for universal multimodal retrieval, accommodating diverse user-instructed tasks with multimodal queries and documents, as illustrated in Figure~\ref{fig:teaser}.
+However, in real-world applications, documents and queries often incorporate diverse formats or modalities, such as text, images, and interleaved text-image content.
+To advance information retrieval and support broader search scenarios, this work explores leveraging multimodal LLMs~\citep[MLLMs;][]{llava, llavanext, NVLM} for universal multimodal retrieval, accommodating diverse user-instructed tasks with multimodal queries and documents, as illustrated in Figure~\ref{fig:teaser}.

-We first explore to fine-tune MLLM-based bi-encoder retrievers with instructions as a guide~\citep{tart} on 16 multimodal retrieval tasks from M-BIER~\citep{uniir}.
-We find that MLLM-based retrievers significantly outperform CLIP-based retrievers in the challenging tasks, where interleaved text--image queries are given, such as visual question answering and composed image retrieval (tasks 3 and 7 in Figure~\ref{fig:teaser}).
-However, MLLM-based retrievers underperform in cross-modal retrieval tasks due to the \emph{modality bias} from MLLMs.
-That is, given a text-based query with the instruction to retrieve an image (e.g., task 9 in Figure~\ref{fig:teaser}), an MLLM-based retriever tends to retrieve a relevant text-only rather than documents with images, especially when we improve the MLLM-based retriever's text retrieval capability.
-To address the issue, we propose modality-aware hard negative mining in Section~\ref{subsubsec:hnm} and continual text-to-text retrieval fine-tuning in Section~\ref{subsubsec:continuous_ft}.
-Our final retriever, coined \ourmodel{}, is the first state-of-the-art universal multimodal retriever while maintaining competitive text-to-text retrieval performance across diverse tasks.
+We first explore fine-tuning MLLM-based bi-encoder retrievers with instructions as a guide~\citep{tart} on 16 multimodal retrieval tasks from M-BIER~\citep{uniir}.
+We find that MLLM-based retrievers significantly outperform CLIP-based retrievers in the challenging tasks that involve interleaved text–image queries, such as visual question answering and composed image retrieval (tasks 3 and 7 in Figure~\ref{fig:teaser}).
+However, MLLM-based retrievers underperform in cross-modal retrieval tasks due to the \emph{modality bias} exhibited by MLLMs.
+That is, given a text-based query with the instruction to retrieve an image (e.g., task 9 in Figure~\ref{fig:teaser}), an MLLM-based retriever tends to retrieve a relevant text-only document rather than one containing images, especially when we enhance the retriever's text retrieval capability.
+To address the issue, we propose modality-aware hard negative mining (Section~\ref{subsubsec:hnm}) and continuously fine-tuning for text-to-text retrieval (Section~\ref{subsubsec:continuous_ft}).
+Our final retriever, coined \ourmodel{}, is the first universal multimodal retriever to achieve state-of-the-art performance while maintaining competitive text-to-text retrieval across diverse tasks.